farhanma/farhanma/README.md

 and Research Center (KAPSARC).

-Previously, I was a Postdoctoral Researcher in the Extreme Computing Research Center at KAUST.
-I worked with David E. Keyes on developing scalable algorithms exploiting data sparsity in dense matrices to bridge between architectures that are increasingly memory-austere on a per-core basis and extreme-scale scientific applications.
+Previously, I was a Postdoctoral Researcher in the Extreme Computing Research Center at King Abdullah University of Science and Technology (KAUST).
+I worked with David E.
+Keyes on developing scalable algorithms exploiting data sparsity in dense matrices to bridge between architectures that are increasingly memory-austere on a per-core basis and extreme-scale scientific applications.

 Prior to that, I was a Postdoctoral Researcher in the Innovative Computing Laboratory at the University of Tennessee, Knoxville, where I worked with Jack Dongarra on